 The second form authorizes doctors and hospitals to disclose all medical records related to your medical condition to the SSA.
 The third form gives the name and contact information for the attorney you appointed as your representative.

 Our attorneys can help you collect the information you will need to request an ALJ hearing and walk you through every step of the process, whether you are filing online or completing forms and mailing them in.
 If we find any new evidence we can submit it to the administrative law judge right away to help ensure it will be considered.

 You only have 60 days from the date of your reconsideration request to request a hearing so it is important to contact us as soon as possible.
 This way we will have plenty of time to gather all relevant information and help build a strong case for why you deserve SSDI benefits.

 Your hearing request will be sent to the ALJ Hearing Office and you will receive notice of the date, time and location of your hearing at least 20 days before the hearing itself.

 In most cases, the hearing will be within 75 miles of your home.
 If this is a problem, tell the Social Security office immediately so they can schedule a hearing closer to where you live on a different date.

 If the hearing is more than 75 miles away, the SSA can pay for your transportation costs, such as expenses for driving your car or the cost of a bus ticket.
-If you require meals, lodging or a taxi to make it to the hearing, the ALJ must approve these expenses before your hearing unless they were unavoidable and unexpected.
+If you require meals, lodging or a taxi to make it to the hearing, the administrative law judge must approve these expenses before your hearing unless they were unavoidable and unexpected.

-You can also request payment of travel expenses for your representative or any witnesses the ALJ determines are necessary for the hearing.
+You can also request payment of travel expenses for your representative or any witnesses the judge determines are necessary for the hearing.